 Then you can import the Xrenner object and feed it a string containing a 10 column conll format parse (see below on formats):

-from xrenner import Xrenner xrenner = Xrenner() # Get a parse in basic Stanford Dependencies (not UD) my_conllx_result = some_parser.parse("John visited Spain.
-His visit went well.") sgml_result = xrenner.analyze(my_conllx_result,"sgml") print(sgml_result)
+from xrenner import Xrenner xrenner = Xrenner() # Get a parse in Universal Dependencies my_conllu_result = some_parser.parse("John visited Spain.
+His visit went well.") sgml_result = xrenner.analyze(my_conllu_result,"sgml") print(sgml_result)

 Keep in mind that the parser output must match whatever annotation scheme the xrenner model is expecting (tags, label names, head-dependent conventions, etc.)